pseeth/argbind/README.md

 ArgBind uses [docstring-parser](https://github.com/rr-/docstring_parser), and so the only supported styles are: ReST, Google, and Numpydoc-style docstrings.

+## Not all types are supported

+ArgBind supports most types that might pop up in your script, but not all.
+The supported types can be seed in the [typing example](./examples/typing/).

 # Releasing

 Do the following steps: